ajeckmans/TeslaMateOnK8s/README.md

-# How to install TeslaMate in an Azure cluster (aks, k8s)
+# How to install TeslaMate in an Azure cluster

 ----
 ## Disclaimer!